Zach Pascal Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Pascal collected 74 receiving yards in his lone career matchup, 40.5 more than his over/under for Sunday's game.
+- Against the Buccaneers, Pascal collected 74 receiving yards in his single career matchup, 40.5 more than his over/under for Sunday's game.

-- Pascal caught a touchdown pass in that outing against the Buccaneers.
+- Pascal caught a touchdown pass in that contest against the Buccaneers.

-- The Buccaneers have the NFL's 15th-ranked pass defense this season, allowing 257.8 yards per game through the air.
+- The 257.8 yards per game the Buccaneers are conceding through the air makes them the NFL's 15th-ranked pass defense.

-- The Buccaneers' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.
+- With 18 passing TDs allowed this year, the Buccaneers defense is ranked 19th in the NFL.

 Recent Performances

-- Pascal did not have a catch in last week's game against the Bills.
+- Pascal did not record a catch in last week's game against the Bills.

-- Pascal has added six receptions for 67 yards in his last three games.
-He's been targeted 10 times, producing 22.3 yards per game.
+- In his last three games, Pascal has six receptions (10 targets) for 67 yards, averaging 22.3 yards per game.

 Pascal's Indianapolis Teammates